Tya Jané Ramey

-Tya Jané La Shon Ramey is a Trinidadian beauty pageant title holder who won Miss Universe Trinidad and Tobago 2022 and represented her country at the Miss Universe 2022 pageant.
-She placed Top 16 semi-finalist, making her the first Trinidadian to place at Miss Universe after 16 years, when Kenisha Thom placed Top 10 at Miss Universe 2006.
-Previously, she was crowned Miss World Trinidad and Tobago in 2019 and represented Trinidad and Tobago at Miss World 2019 on December 14th 2019.
+Tya Jané La Shon Ramey is a Trinidadian beauty pageant titleholder who won the title of Miss Universe Trinidad and Tobago 2022 and represented her country at the Miss Universe 2022 pageant, where she placed among the Top 16 semi-finalists, making her the first Trinidadian to place at Miss Universe after 16 years, when Kenisha Thom placed Top 10 at Miss Universe 2006.
+Previously, she was crowned Miss Trinidad and Tobago 2019 on June 16th 2019 and represented Trinidad and Tobago at Miss World 2019 on December 14, 2019.
 She entered the Top 40 final and won the title Miss World Caribbean 2019.

 Pageantry

 Miss Trinidad and Tobago 2019

 On June 16, 2019, Ramey represented Five Rivers at Miss Trinidad and Tobago 2019 at the Naparima Bowl auditorium in San Fernando, Trinidad and Tobago and won her title.

 Miss World 2019

-On December 14, 2019, Ramey represented Trinidad and Tobago at Miss World 2019 and competed against 110 other candidates at ExCeL London in London, United Kingdom.
-She finished in the Top 40 and was crowned Miss World Caribbean 2019.
+On December 14, 2019, Ramey represented Trinidad and Tobago at the Miss World 2019 pageant and competed against 110 other candidates at the ExCeL London in London, England.
+She ultimately finished in the Top 40 and was later named Miss World Caribbean 2019 as the highest placing delegate from the Caribbean region aside from Toni-Ann Singh of Jamaica, who won the Miss World 2019 pageant.